FOLLOW US

 Personal ID

 You must be able to show some identification if requested by the police.
-If you want to keep your passport in a safe place, such as in a hotel safe, you should carry a photocopy of the photo page containing your personal details.
+If you want to keep your passport in a safe place, such as in a hotel safe, carry a printed copy of the photo page.

 Public offences